Can I Sue if My Baby Suffered Oxygen Deprivation at Birth?

 Punitive Damages — In rare situations, where the medical malpractice was caused by actions that were willful, wanton misconduct or made with reckless indifference to your rights, you may also be awarded punitive damages.
 These are capped at 200 percent of compensatory damages if there is no intentional misconduct.

-Our Wapner Newman attorneys know how important it is to fight for payment for the damages and costs your family suffered.
+Our Wapner Newman attorneys know how important it is to fight for payment for the damages due to the birth injury and costs your family suffered.
 Call us today to take the first step toward getting just compensation for your child’s birth injury at (215) 569-0900.

 Proving Negligence for Birth Injury from Oxygen Deprivation